Becoming an armed forces officer without a degree

 If you are committed to a career in the armed forces but decide that becoming an officer is not the right path for you or are unsuccessful in your application, there are plenty of other roles for you to consider, whether in warfare or in other areas such as logistics or support.
 You’ll have access to relevant training and qualifications whatever your role, and will be able to progress up the ranks and increase your salary.

 Alternatively, if you do not get through the officer selection process at 18, you could consider reapplying at a later date.
 Try to get feedback on why you were unsuccessful so that you can work on any weaknesses.
 You may also be advised on how long an interval you should leave before reapplying.
 You could potentially go to university and then reapply as a graduate.
-Our advice on the university route into a career in the armed forces gives suggestions on how to improve your chances.
+Our advice on the university route into a career in the armed forces gives some more information about your options.

 Take care to be clear about the commitment you are making when you join, as you are usually expected to serve for at least four years after training for any armed forces job.